|Scientific Name||Cirsium arvense (L.)|

 Also watershore and waysides.

 C. arvense is a tenacious and economically important agricultural weed.
 It has a fibrous taproot and is capable of sending out lateral roots as deep as 90 cm (35.43 inch) below ground, from which shoots sprout up at frequent intervals.
 It also readily regenerates from root fragments less than 2.5 cm (0.98 inch) in length.
-Canada Thistle greatly reduces yield and quality.
+This vegetative way of propagation results in the formation of “hot spots” in infested fields which rapidly expand,if not adequately controlled.
+Canada thistle greatly reduces yield and quality.

 Integrated Crop Management

-Hand-cutting, mowing and controlled burning can reduce the weed.
+Hand-cutting and mowing can reduce the weed stand.
 Due to its perennial nature, entire plants must be killed in order to prevent regrowth from rootstock.
 Hand-cutting of individual plants or mowing of larger infestations should be conducted prior to seed set and must be repeated until the starch reserves in the roots are exhausted.